 Once you finish reading this tutorial, do view the sample presentations embedded on the bottom of this page to see more samples of shapes that use the Shape Union command.

-The Shape Union command is one of the four new Shape commands that are not visible by default in PowerPoint 2010 -- you need to enable them as explained in Add Combine Shapes Commands to the Quick Access Toolbar (QAT) in PowerPoint 2010.
-Thereafter follow these steps:
+The Shape Union command is one of the four new Shape commands that are not visible by default in PowerPoint 2010 for Windows.
+You need to enable them as explained in Add Combine Shapes Commands to the Quick Access Toolbar (QAT) in PowerPoint 2010 for Windows.
+Thereafter, follow these steps:

 Figure 2: Shape Union command